TeYuanLiu/teyuanliu.github.io/content/blog/kubernetes.md

     Src IP = Pod IP (e.g., 10.244.1.5)
     Dst IP = CoreDNS service ClusterIP (e.g., 10.96.123.45)
     ```
-1. The pod sends the packet to the host's network namespace via `veth`.
+1. The pod sends the packet via its `veth` network device to the host's `cni` network device.
-1. The host's kernel intercepts the packet using iptables rules configured by kube-proxy and rewrites the destination IP from the CoreDNS service ClusterIP to a CoreDNS pod IP (selected via random or round-robin).
+1. The host's kernel intercepts the packet using NAT table rules configured by kube-proxy and rewrites the destination IP from the CoreDNS service ClusterIP to a CoreDNS pod IP (selected via random or round-robin).
     ```
     10.96.123.45:443 -> 10.244.2.7:443
     ```
 1. The host's kernel sends out the packet to the CoreDNS pod's host.
-1. The CoreDNS pod's host receives the packet and forwards it to the CoreDNS pod's network namespace via `veth`.
+1. The CoreDNS pod's host receives the packet and forwards it to the CoreDNS pod.
 1. The CoreDNS pod processes the packet and sends back a response containing the service ClusterIP.
-1. The pod receives the service ClusterIP and then goes through the same process as before to send a request to the service.
+1. The pod receives the service ClusterIP and then sends a request to the service.

 ##### Istio service mesh networking